 Ashleigh’s parents, Lisa Dawn Miller and Sandy Hackett are accomplished writers, producers, directors and multi-faceted entertainers of live theatrical productions, music, film and television.

-Ashleigh is a 6th grader in Los Angeles.
-She loves school, music, dance, getting together with her friends and her puppy, Charlie.
+Ashleigh is a 7th grade drama student in Los Angeles.
+She loves her family, performing, the theatre, music, dance, getting together with friends and her golden retriever, Charlie.